by Mike Gnatkowski/gnatoutdoors.com

 Other tear drop-style lures will work.
 Although tungsten baits are preferred when fishing deep water, they may not be the best choice when targeting the shallows.
 A lighter lead jig produces a subtle action, swimming motion that last ice panfish can’t resist.
 You don’t want your bait to go zooming past fish that might be positioned just under the ice.
 It’s good policy to start just under the ice and work your way down.
 Another decision is to choose a vertical or horizontal jig.

 Although last ice is fleeting, it offers the perfect chance to end winter with a bang.

 Safety is paramount on the ice all year long, but especially on late ice.
 Deteriorating ice conditions require additional caution.
 While falling through is a real hazard, falling on the ice is more threatening and likely.
 Once the ice begins to melt and gets a thin layer of water on it, it becomes super slick.
 If overnight temperatures dip below freezing it can create a surface that is like glass.
 Be sure to use to wear ice cleats before even thinking about venturing out.

 Take a spud or chisel and check ice conditions as you go, even if you fished the area recently.
 Ice conditions deteriorate rapidly and can change from day to day.

 Wear a PFD or inflatable.
-Carry life-saving devises like ice picks.
+Carry life-saving devices like ice picks.
 Let someone know where you plan on fishing and when you plan on returning.
-It’s best to error on the side of caution.
+It’s best to err on the side of caution.

 Captions for: Image by Brian Brosdahl